sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/dashboard-product-status.md

 ### JOC Cockpit Operations

-Operations offered for all visible, helathy JOC Cockpit instance:
+Operations offered for all visible, healthy JOC Cockpit instance:

 - **Switch-over** in a cluster will pass the active role to the standby instance which can take 20s to ca. 60s.
 The operation is offered for standby instances.
 - **Update URL** allows to modify the display URL.
-JOC Cockpit might be accessbile from a number of URLs and the first used is displayed.
+JOC Cockpit might be accessible from a number of URLs and the first used is displayed.
 If this is not what users want, they can specify the URL that should be displayed.
 The operation does not change JOC Cockpit's URL but its display.

 Operations on JOC Cockpit offered for the instance to which the browser is connected: